HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 You have used the `init` tag many times.
 As the tag name implies, an `init` element initializes a data and bound the data with a name.
 You can use the `with` attribute of an `init` element to specify an expression, the evaluated result of the expression will be the data bound to the variable.
-You can also use the content of the `init` element to specify a complex EJSON expression.
+You can also use the content of the `init` element to specify a complex hybrid evaluating expression.
 You also saw that we use an adverb attribute called `temporarily` or `temp` within an `init` element:

 ```hvml